Mac Security Article #5 User Names & Passwords including Apple IDs

 - TenFourFox - go to TenFourFox menu > Preferences > Security tab > Passwords heading

-Software Utilities and Online Synchronisation
+Software Utilities, Password Managers and Online Synchronisation

 - Last Pass